tkmagesh/Cisco-Go-Feb-2024/readme.md

     - Pass functions as arguments to other functions
     - Return functions as return values from other functions
 - Variadic functions

+## Deferred Functions
+- functions whose execution is postponed (until the current function execution is completed)
+- prefix "defer" before the function call